Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Colour-magnitude diagrams

-Last, in Fig.~\ref{fig:cmd}d, we show the \Jo versus \YoHo CMD of IC\,10.
-Besides the same evolutionary phases already described for the \Ho versus \IoHo diagram (with the exception of the RC, which is fainter than the photometric depth in the NISP bands), we see that NIR CMDs are more effective than optical ones in separating oxygen-rich versus carbon-rich AGB stars \citep[see also, for NGC\,6822,][\citetalias{ERONearbyGals}]{Nally2024}, with the former delineating an almost vertical sequence with colours $0.35\la Y_\sfont{E,0}-H_\sfont{E,0}\la0.55$, and the latter forming a horizontal feature at $18.5\la J_\sfont{E,0}\la20$.
-This horizontal feature is considered to be an effective distance indicator in the near infrared bands \citep[][and references therein]{Lee2025}.

-In all the CMDs, we display the 50\% completeness curves and the photometric errors computed through the artificial star tests described in Appendix~\ref{sc:artificial}.
+Finally, in Fig.~\ref{fig:cmd}d, we show the \Jo versus \YoHo CMD of IC\,10.
+Besides the same evolutionary phases already described for the \Ho versus \IoHo diagram (with the exception of the RC, which is fainter than the photometric depth in the NISP bands), we see that near-infrared (NIR) CMDs are more effective than optical ones in separating oxygen-rich versus carbon-rich AGB stars \citep[see also, for NGC\,6822,][\citetalias{ERONearbyGals}]{Nally2024}, with the former delineating an almost vertical sequence with colours $0.35\la Y_\sfont{E,0}-H_\sfont{E,0}\la0.55$, and the latter forming a horizontal feature at $18.5\la J_\sfont{E,0}\la20$.
+This horizontal feature is considered to be an effective distance indicator in the NIR bands \citep[][and references therein]{Lee2025}.
+In the CMDs, we display the 50\% completeness curves and the photometric errors computed through the artificial star tests described in Appendix~\ref{sc:artificial}.